zscr/RaDeCC_Reader/Instructions.md

 Written in Python 3.6, RaDeCC Reader (235.7 MB) is available on GitHub (https://github.com/oxradreader/RaDeCC_Reader)

-**It is advised to run the program with the data in Raw_Data_Example first in order to check that the program itself is functioning properly.
+**It is advised to run the program with the data in the *Example_Data* Folder first in order to check that the program itself is functioning properly.
 See 'Example Data Input:' comments throughout instructions**

 ## Preparing Input Data